 e.
-The Tmargin value (in Tc units) is [TBD].
+The Tmargin value (in Tc units) is [TBD], the timing error due to the translation from reference orbit into ephemeris information.

 3) If the NTN parameters are configured as GSO scenario, the test system shall adjust the timing of the DL path by values given in Table A.14.3.1.1.2-1.
-If the NTN parameters are configured as NGSO scenario, the test system shall adjust the timing of the DL path according to the serving-satellite-ephemeris-related higher-layers parameters.
+If the NTN parameters are configured as NGSO scenario, the test system shall adjust the timing of the DL path according to the reference orbit of serving satellite.